thashepherd/claude-beats/README.md

 - **Adjustable BPM**: Change the tempo of your beats easily.
 - **Track Management**: Set sounds for specific beats and create complex rhythms.
 - **Custom Audio Hook**: Efficiently manage audio playback and loading of sound files.
+- **Backing Instrumental Track**: Play a backing instrumental track from a YouTube URL.

 ## Project Structure